Legislation

 Responds to parent demand for more and better K-12 educational options

-Triples the number of students currently benefitting from private school choice programs
+Doubles the number of students currently benefitting from private school choice programs

 Testimonials